JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/how_to_start_notebooks/_index.en.md

   * use of python language (widely used in the scientific world)
   * nothing to install for you as we take care of this for you when you use your analysis computer

-To start the jupyter notebook, just **double click** the **Start Jupyter** icon in your desktop and be patient as the python server starts a firefox browser with the right python environment and move to the rigth folder, for you!
+To launch the jupyter notebooks, navigate to **Applications > Analysis > Jupyter**.
+Be patient as the python server starts a firefox browser with the right python environment and move to the right folder, for you!

 {{% notice info %}}
 Getting the browser up and running with the notebooks page display takes around 10 to 20 seconds.